shanedunne/DBS-Bloodstock/MYREADME.md

 ### logo image
 logo image not showing up - i have verified my method with the CI tutorials and still not appearing

+### carousel
+originally set up banner using div boxes but wanted to ad more pictures height issue resolved with inline style